-For the 2021 plan year, the Compensation Committee approved both stock options and RSUs for NEOs (except for Dr. Monahan, who received only RSUs) as part of their annual long-term incentive awards.
-The vesting schedules for grants made in 2021 are as follows:
+For the 2022 plan year, the Compensation Committee approved both stock options and RSUs for NEOs as part of their annual longterm incentive awards, except for Dr. Manion and Dr. Cawkwell, for whom these awards were part of their new hire compensation arrangement and were granted at the start of their employment.
+The vesting schedules for grants made in 2022 are as follows: